 is just around the corner so now is the right time for high school students to get some preparation in.
 While you definitely want your child to have a suitable time frame to study for the college readiness exam, your Sylvan Learning Center of Vacaville

 is here to offer you 10 superb SAT tips that will help them out no matter where they are in their preparation process.

 1. Don’t be afraid to guess.
 The newest iteration of the SAT no longer deducts points for incorrect answers, meaning students should not be afraid to guess (and that every question should be answered).
-To improve their chances, students should utilize Process Of Elimination to rid themselves of answer choices that are obviously wrong.
+To improve their chances, students should utilize Process Of Elimination strategy to rid themselves of answer choices that are obviously wrong.

 2. Time management is key.
 The SAT is a timed exam, so students should have an understanding of how many questions each section has and how long they have to complete the section.
 Pacing is going to be key to ensure they aren’t rushing in the final minutes of the section and they should bare in mind that they DO NOT receive any extra points for a difficult question in comparison to an easy one.

 3. Know where to focus.
 Your child shouldn’t stress themselves out over not being a grammatician or math wiz, but they should recognize where they need some support so that they can better prepare for those sections.
 Taking a practice exam will help them to focus on where they need to strengthen skills.